 Empowerment is about people taking control over their lives: setting their own agendas, developing skills, solving problems and increasing their self-confidence.
-Consultation is an ideal tool to empower individual citizens and communities.
-Institutions can facilitate this by providing an environment that encourages and appreciates public participation.
+Consultation is an ideal tool to empower individual appreciates public participation.

 Public participation is both a means and an end.
 As a means, it is a process through which citizens and communities cooperate to provide input into programs and projects.
 As an end, it empowers citizens and communities through the acquisition of skills, knowledge and experience.
 In itself, involvement in public life is a positive outcome as it contributes to a strong civil society.
-It also means decision and policy makers can utilise the contributions of citizens.
+It also means decision and policy makers can utilise the contributions of citizens: